-The combined instream flow measures described in Section 3 (increased releases at the compliance point and tailrace reroute) would increase flows in the East Fork Wallowa River bypassed reach, and decrease flows in the West Fork Wallowa River between the current tailrace inflow and the East Fork confluence, a distance of 0.5 miles.
-Within the East Fork Wallowa River upstream of the rerouted tailrace, flows would increase by about 3.5 cfs (the difference between the proposed 4 cfs minimum instream flow release and the 0.5 cfs currently required).
-Increased East Fork Wallowa River bypassed reach flows downstream of the rerouted tailrace, and corresponding decreases in West Fork Wallowa River flows are summarized as follows:
+The instream flow measures described in Section 3 would increase flows in the East Fork Wallowa River bypassed reach, and slightly decrease flows in the West Fork Wallowa River between the realigned tailrace inflow and the East Fork confluence, a distance of approximately 0.5 miles.
+Relative to hydrology, the effects of implementing the proposed minimum instream flow releases to the East Fork (of 4 cfs from November through April and 5 cfs from May through October) will be to increase instream flow releases from the Project Diversion dam to the East Fork bypassed reach by about 3.2 to 4.5 cfs (i.e., the difference between the proposed 4 to 5 cfs minimum instream flow releases and the 0.5 to 0.8 cfs currently released).
+As a result of the proposed minimum instream flow releases, overall flows will be increased by the following amounts throughout the East Fork bypassed reach when compared to existing conditions: